Exit (2019 film)

-Exit is a 2019 South Korean disaster comedy film written and directed by Lee Sang-geun, and starring Jo Jong-suk and Im Yoon-ah.
+Exit is a 2019 South Korean disaster comedy film written and directed by Lee Sang-geun, and starring Jo Jong-suk and Lim Yoona.
 The film follows the story of a grown man who attempts to reconnect with an old crush, but following a chain of events, they end up trying to escape from a mysterious white gas that threatens to engulf the entire Seoul district.

 Exit first premiered in South Korea on July 31, 2019.
 It was considered a box office success earning over US$69.5 million worldwide, becoming South Korea's third highest-grossing domestic film for 2019.
-The film also marks Lee Sang-geun's feature film debut as a director, as well as Im Yoon-ah's first leading role in a film.
+The film also marks Lee Sang-geun's feature film debut as a director, as well as Lim Yoona's first leading role in a film.